Test Your Knowledge of the Handy WiFi Hotspot Booster

 Flickr

-Yes, you can create a hotspot and connect your laptop to your smartphone, but trains tend to go through tunnels and in and out of areas with solid cellular service.
-This is where a WiFi hotspot booster comes in.
-A WiFi hotspot booster strengthens your cellular signal, meaning your laptop has better (and faster) access to data.
+You can create a hotspot and link your laptop to your smartphone but trains frequently pass through tunnels, and the cellular service may need to be better.
+This is where a WiFi hotspot booster can help.
+It enhances your cellular signal, providing your laptop with better and faster access to data.

 WiFi boosters are beneficial because they let you connect your laptop no matter where you are